 Pour into a warmed serving dish and ladle additional sauce over the pasta.
 Serve your Pappardelle with Duck Ragu with grated parmesan cheese on the side for those who want it.

-Try to find a smallish duck for making the ragu.
-Most recipes call for a duck of around 1 kilo (about 2 pounds) but it may be hard to find a duck that small.
-Most ducks in the US are four pounds and up.
-Also, try to find a fairly lean duck, like a Muscovy.
+Try to find a smallish duck for making the ragù.
+Most recipes call for a duck of around 1 kilo (about 2 pounds) but it may be hard to find a duck that small here in US, where most ducks are four pounds and up.
+Also, try to find a fairly lean specimen like a Muscovy.
 Ducks, like the ones used for making Peking duck, can be excessively fatty.

 And don’t throw away the skin or excess fat: you can render the fat out by putting it in a skillet just large enough to contain all the bits of skin and fat in one layer, just cover with water and allow to simmer very gently until the water has evaporated and the skin has given off all of its fat and is nicely brown.
 Pour off the rendered fat into a jar and keep it for cooking—it is absolutely fabulous, for example, for sautéing potatoes.
 And the cracklings (the crispy brown bits of skin left over from rendering out their fat) are delicious just sprinkled with a bit of salt and pepper.
 In my house, this is a special treat for the chef…;)